griffincalme/ExperimentalScripts/README.md

 ## MonteCarloChildren.py

-Runs a Monte Carlo simulation to determine the probability that at least one child will be a girl.
+Runs a Monte Carlo simulation to determine the probability that at least one of your children will be a girl.
-The function accepts numbers of simulation runs and the number of children you plan on having.
+The function accepts number of simulation runs and the number of children you plan on having.

 Basically, it validates 1 - (Pr * n)